-University of Bristol has a data retention policy that means that backups are only held for three months.
-Backups are stored securely in a separate location from the data centres, but still on the University of Bristol’s campus.
-After three months the tapes are either recycled or destroyed.
+BOS has a data retention policy that means that backups are only held for three months.
+Backups are stored securely in a Jisc office and replicated to a data centre, both located in the UK.
+After three months the backups are deleted and destroyed.
+Recent backups are also stored for 14 days in AWS S3 storage (within the Republic of Ireland) for fast restore.
 BOS enables users to export survey response data in a number of popular formats (see FAQ for details) so that it can be backed up or used with other software.

 Users must not share accounts – by this we mean that each person who has access to a BOS account must use a unique username and password.
-You must not allow other people to use your username and password and multiple users must not log in using a single set of shared credentials (such as a ‘group account’).
+You must not allow other people to use your username and password and multiple users must not log in using a single set of shared credentials.